 ***It was also a requirement before COVID but no one asked for that, even now a days for a genuine tourist they rarely ask but its mainly for job seekers who arrived here on tourist visa ,after the pandemic they are little strict on them ,they don’t want someone arrives under current situation without having any proper accommodation ,still for tourists too it is always advised to book your accommodation in advance.

 ****Again this is a grey area, didn’t heard about asking of fund from a tourists but after COVID19 it has been asked to the bachelor job seekers, if you are a genuine tourists then you must be travelling with some foreign currency ,that’s ok.

 Overall I found Immigration in UAE among my most pleasant experience on immigration and hope you will find that too.

-Before COVID19 Flight to UAE had more than any country from India and even now it’s better connected from India than any other country .Before pandemic most of the international airport have at least 1 flight to UAE .There was a flight ban from India from 24th April to 30th August ,now its open for vaccinated tourist Under current situation choose flight to Dubai only.
+Before COVID19 Flight to UAE had more than any country from India and even now it’s better connected from India than any other country .Before pandemic most of the international airport have at least 1 flight to UAE .There was a flight ban from India from 24th April to 30th August ,now its open for vaccinated (Dubai dont need vaccination) tourist Under current situation prefer flights to Dubai,if flying Etihad to Abu Dhabi book till XNB which is Dubai Bus stand,Etihad will use shuttle bus to transfer to Dubai from airport..
 All Indian airline and UAE airlines are flying between, you can choose as per your city of departure.
 My personal choice is always Emirates or Air India due to better leg space and comfort.
 Emirates operates only Boeing 777 and from bigger cities Air India operates Boeing 787 dream liner so better and comfort option.Etihad operates mix fleets so depends on route, rest all airlines operates narrow body A 320 or Boeing 737.Try to book ticket a month in advance to get better deals.

 5>Hotel and Location